 Older people wake up more often because they spend less time deep sleep.
 Other causes include needing to get up and urinate (nocturia), anxiety, and discomfort or pain from chronic illnesses.

-“The more disorders older adults have, the worse they sleep,” said Sonia Ancoli-Israel, a professor of psychiatry and a sleep researcher at the University of California, San Diego quoted in the NY Times article.
-“If you look at older adults who are very healthy, they rarely have sleep problems.”
+The more disorders older adults have, the worse they sleep."
+"If you look at older adults who are very healthy, they rarely have sleep problems.

 1. Alpha-blockers – These medications are used to treat things like high blood pressure (hypertension), benign prostatic hyperplasia (BPH) and Raynaud's disease.
 Examples: alfuzosin (Uroxatral), doxazosin (Cardura), prazosin (Minipress), silodosin (Rapaflo), terazosin (Hytrin) and tamsulosin (Flomax).

 2. Beta-blockers – They are used to treat hypertension (high blood pressure) and arrhythmias (abnormal heart rhythms), angina, migraines, and tremors. atenolol (Tenormin), carvedilol (Coreg), metoprolol (Lopressor, Toprol), propranolol (Inderal), sotalol (Betapace), timolol (Timoptic) and some other drugs whose chemical names end with "-olol."

-3. Corticosteroids – These type of medications are used to treat conditions like inflammation of the blood vessels and muscles as well as rheumatoid arthritis, lupus, Sjögren's syndrome, gout and allergic reactions.
+3. Corticosteroids – These types of medications are used to treat conditions like inflammation of the blood vessels and muscles as well as rheumatoid arthritis, lupus, Sjögren's syndrome, gout, and allergic reactions.
 Examples: cortisone, methylprednisolone (Medrol), prednisone (sold under many brand names, such as Deltasone and Sterapred) and triamcinolone.

 4. SSRI antidepressants - SSRIs (selective serotonin-reuptake inhibitors) are used to treat symptoms of moderate to severe depression.
 Examples: citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac, Sarafem), fluvoxamine (Luvox), paroxetine (Paxil, Pexeva) and sertraline (Zoloft).

 5. ACE inhibitors - Angiotensin-converting enzyme (ACE) inhibitors are used to treat high blood pressure, congestive heart failure and other conditions.
 Examples: benazepril (Lotensin), captopril (Capoten), enalapril (Vasotec), fosinopril (Monopril), lisinopril (Prinivil, Zestril), moexipril (Univasc), perindopril (Aceon), quinapril (Accupril), ramipril (Altace) and trandolapril (Mavik).

 6. Angiotensin II-receptor blockers (ARBs) – They are used to treat coronary artery disease or heart failure in patients who can't tolerate ACE inhibitors or who have type 2 diabetes or kidney disease from diabetes.
 Examples are: candesartan (Atacand), irbesartan (Avapro), losartan (Cozaar), telmisartan (Micardis) and valsartan (Diovan).

 7. Cholinesterase inhibitors – These are commonly used to treat memory loss and mental changes in individuals with Alzheimer's disease and other types of dementia.
 Examples include: donepezil (Aricept), galantamine (Razadyne) and rivastigmine (Exelon).

 8. Second-generation (nonsedating) H1 antagonists - H1 antagonists, which are in a class of drugs commonly known as antihistamines, inhibit the body's production of histamine — the chemical that's released when you have an allergic reaction.
 Second-generation H1 antagonists, also known as nonsedating antihistamines, do not have the same side effects as first-generation antihistamines, such as diphenhydramine (Benadryl), which suppress the central nervous system, causing severe drowsiness.
 Examples of second-generation H1 antagonists include: azelastine (Astelin) nasal spray, cetirizine (Zyrtec), desloratadine (Clarinex), fexofenadine (Allegra), levocetirizine (Xyzal) and loratadine (Claritin).

 9. Glucosamine and chondroitin – These are dietary supplements that are used to relieve joint pain, improve joint function and lessen inflammation.
 (Both are found naturally in the human body.)
 Many arthritis supplements contain glucosamine and chondroitin, both of which are regulated by the Food and Drug Administration as a food rather than a drug.

 10. Statins – These drugs are used to treat high cholesterol.
 Examples include: atorvastatin (Lipitor), lovastatin (Mevacor), rosuvastatin (Crestor) and simvastatin (Zocor).

 You can take measures to help you sleep and improve your quality of life:

 1. A light bedtime snack may be helpful.
-Many people find that warm milk increases sleepiness, because it contains a natural, sedative-like amino acid.
+Many people find that warm milk increases sleepiness because it contains a natural, sedative-like amino acid.